Eddy-O/hips/hush-foundation.md

 We can wait to do this as the HUSH price increases, to leverage our impact and attract the most people

 We can time also time this with an important release to the core (like smart contracts ability).
-This will help Hush gain awareness for Hush's superior features.
+This will help gain awareness for the cool tech core is working on!
 We may be able to get a corporation (which meshes with the ideology of Hush) to sponsor the competition with us (Microsoft did it with NEO).

 ____